nfjodor/nCore-scraper/README.md

 # nCore-scraper

-This is a small tool to get movie infomrations from biggest hungarian torrent site.
+This is a small tool to get movies data from the biggest Hungarian torrent site.

 # Get started